 Exclusive stress treatment — residential rehab

 Stress lies at the heart of many mental and physical health conditions.
-At Paracelsus Recovery, we provide treatment programs designed to de-stress your body, mind, and soul.
-We only have one client at a time and each treatment program is tailor-made to suit your specific needs.
+At Paracelsus Recovery, we provide treatment programmes designed to de-stress your body, mind and soul.
+We only have one client at a time and each treatment programme is tailor-made to suit your specific needs.

 While stress can damage a person’s psychological and physical health, it is also highly reversible.
 At Paracelsus Recovery, we can provide bespoke treatment for mental stress and its physical consequences.
 Our stress treatment is focused on restoring the mind-body equilibrium through biochemical restoration and numerous other therapies.

 During biochemical restoration, we will provide all of the nutrients and chemicals that the body requires to function optimally.
 This enables the body to restore its inner equilibrium and balances out the excess cortisol.
-As appropriate, we will treat your stress-related conditions using an individualized formula of nutritional supplements and IV solutions which can include vitamins, minerals, amino acids, and other substances.
+As appropriate, we will treat your stress-related condition using an individualised formula of nutritional supplements and IV solutions which can include vitamins, minerals, amino acids and other substances.

-We also provide complementary therapies such as yoga, massage, acupuncture, and reflexology, amongst many others.
-Intensive psychotherapy and psychoeducational sessions are included in the treatment programs to help you develop healthier coping strategies for dealing with stress.
+We also provide complementary therapies such as yoga, massage, acupuncture and reflexology, amongst many others.
+Intensive psychotherapy and psychoeducational sessions are included in the treatment programmes to help you develop healthier coping strategies for dealing with stress.

-Each program starts with a detailed assessment procedure.
+Each programme starts with a detailed assessment procedure.
 During this period, we will work together to create your ideal treatment plan.

 360-Degree Treatment Approach - The most extensive and comprehensive treatment worldwide.

 Physical symptoms of stress include::

 - Low energy and sleep issues (feeling wired-but-tired).